Zion-Zion/Analysis-on-States-for-Retirements-in-the-US/README.md

 # Analysis-on-States-for-Retirements-in-the-US

+## Introduction
+This is my first end-to-end project on Data Analysis.
+I used the data modelling and data loading skills I learnt from #NG30daysofLearning with PowerBI.

 ## Problem Objective
-To get the best and worst state in the US to retire after service years.
+After service years, civil servants, entrepreneurs, employers and employees usually retire.
+They do this for various reasons for example, the freedom from the onerous work, leisure to do the things one actually want to do e.t.c.
+The report looks into the states in the US to get the best and worst state to retire after service years.
 ## Tools
 - Microsoft PowerBI for analysis and visualization.
 - Brackets for Markdown